Commodities pull down European shares; UK defence stocks rise

 Although the cost of the rescue will be borne by Italy's healthy banks, a trader saw it as a positive resolution for the sector in the medium term.

-Bank of Ireland rose 4.2 percent in strong volumes after it said it would redeem 1.3 billion euros ($1.4 billion) of preference shares on Jan.
+Elsewhere among euro zone banks, Bank of Ireland rose 3 percent in strong volumes after it said it would redeem 1.3 billion euros ($1.4 billion) of preference shares on Jan.
 4, 2016, the final step allowing it to resume dividend payments.

 Ireland's recovery from the financial crisis has been very different to Greece's, where banks are still under pressure.
-National Bank of Greece fell nearly 30 percent to an all-time low.
+National Bank of Greece fell nearly 30 percent to a new all-time low.

-The Greek banking sector was weighed down by deeply discounted share offerings from last week and an S&P report saying capital being raised would only be enough to absorb the losses they are expected to post over the next year.
+The Greek banking sector was down amid deeply discounted share offerings from last week and after an S&P report saying capital being raised would only be enough to absorb the losses they are expected to post over the next year.

 Europe bourses in 2015: link.reuters.com/pap87v